danielholanda/LeBug/README.md

 ## Contents:
 - src -- includes source code for LeBug
-- test -- simple examples that be run to test the tool
-- examples -- complex examples that can take a significant amount of time to run
+- examples -- examples used for testing both emulator and generated hardware
 - docs -- additional documentation on this repository

 ## Authors